 Governance of data is not an IT function, although many technical products and tools are used to administer governance.
 Data governance is a business responsibility, shared with IT but “owned” by the business entity and instituted across the enterprise.
 Like any other enterprise effort, successful data governance involves people, processes, tools, standards and activities that are managed at both strategic and operational levels.
 And, like any other successful enterprise initiative, data governance starts with a vision, which is communicated and sustained by the enterprise.

-Data Stewardship: The process of having data stewards work with the data and metadata of an organization to ensure its quality, accuracy, formats, domain values, and that it is properly defined and understood across the enterprise.
+Data Stewardship is the process of having data stewards work with the data and metadata of an organization to ensure its quality, accuracy, formats, domain values, and that it is properly defined and understood across the enterprise.

-Data Stewardship’s role is to ensure organizational data and metadata meet quality, accuracy, format and value criteria; ensuring that data is properly defined and understood (standardized) across the enterprise.
+A Data Steward’s role is to ensure organizational data and metadata meet quality, accuracy, format and value criteria; ensuring that data is properly defined and understood (standardized) across the enterprise.
+Data stewards ensure that data definitions are consistent and accurate across the enterprise, which is crucial for effective data integration and compliance.

 Data Steward: A person(s) responsible for working with the data and metadata.
 They have many responsibilities including: